Mechanical Circulatory Support Patient Guide

 - Blood tests to help us find out how much heart disease you have and how well other organs are functioning

-- Urine tests to look for diseases, drugs or alcohol in your body
+- Urine tests to look for diseases, drugs or alcohol in the body

 - An electrocardiogram, echocardiogram, cardiac catheterization and/or stress test to show overall heart function and strength

 - Lung tests, pulmonary function and cardiopulmonary exercise tests, chest X-rays, chest CT scans and other imaging tests to look at overall health of your lungs